-Libe Slope Meadow
+Libe Slope Wild Garden

-Libe Slope Meadow reaches its apogee of yearly growth in August: lush grasses, swaying wildflowers.
+Libe Slope Wild Garden reaches its apogee of yearly growth in August: lush grasses, swaying wildflowers.
 Into September and October, seed pods dry, leaving dabs of brown and gray among the greens that linger.
 Fall and winter, the dormant plants stand, asserting the wild form of the meadow even after all green has turned tawny.
 The dominant colors are now straw, rust, and charcoal.
 In this way, the garden is more about decay and senescence and the variability of seasonal form through time than it is about the spectacle of pretty flowers.
 In March, everything is cut to the ground to nourish summer growth.
 Spring sees the meadow waking up.
 Sprouts push through the remnants of last year’s growth.
 The meadow inserts the processes of growth, change, and decay into the daily lives of everyone who passes near Libe Slope.
 The meadow is an intervention of hope, a call to see potential in the uncertain and unexpected.

-Matt Dallos (US)
+Matt Dallos (United States)